|Group of Internal Medicine Residents following noon conference

-Texas Health Presbyterian Hospital Dallas is one of 25 hospitals in Texas Health Resources hospital network, the largest healthcare system in North Texas.
+Texas Health Presbyterian Hospital Dallas is one of 17 acute-care hospitals in Texas Health Resources hospital network, the largest healthcare system in North Texas.
 Texas Health Presbyterian Hospital Dallas is a 898-bed community hospital located in North Dallas and is a major regional referral center.
 A large and diverse patient population provides the residents with ample exposure to rare as well as common diseases.

 Residents also gain exposure to a variety of health care delivery systems including Medicare, Medicaid, indigent care, managed care, and private payors.
 The diversity of patient population and health care delivery systems assures residents a comprehensive exposure to the full spectrum of medical problems.
 Residents provide increasingly independent patient care as they progress to the next postgraduate year level.
 By completion of their Internal Medicine training, all residents are able to provide independent comprehensive medical care, even for patients with the most complicated and serious illnesses.